paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-047-consumer-product-safety.md

 (3) both.

-**(b)** Any individual director, officer, or agent of a corporation who knowingly and willfully authorizes, orders, or performs any of the acts or practices constituting in whole or in part a violation of [section 2068 of this title](./chapter-047-consumer-product-safety.md#section-2068) shall be subject to penalties under this section without regard to any penalties to which that corporation may be subject under subsection (a) of this section.
+**(b)** Any individual director, officer, or agent of a corporation who knowingly and willfully authorizes, orders, or performs any of the acts or practices constituting in whole or in part a violation of [section 2068 of this title](./chapter-047-consumer-product-safety.md#section-2068) shall be subject to penalties under this section without regard to any penalties to which that corporation may be subject under subsection (a).

 **(c)**